 From themes and budgets to guests and parking, every event planner knows how much time and money goes into creating a unique experience.
 And one thing that can truly make or break an event is the live entertainment.
-Follow the points below to learn how to source the right event entertainment and the things to consider when doing so.
+Follow the points below for sourcing event entertainment and the things to consider when doing so.

 1. Play into your vision